How To Burn Loose Incense

 The Bottom Line

 The possible combinations of scents and benefits are endless when it comes to loose incense.
-This makes this type of incense one of our favorites, However, it is crucial that you enjoy your loose incense correctly and follow the steps above to ensure that your loose incense experience is as safe as it is calming.
+This makes this type of incense one of our favourites, However, you must enjoy your loose incense correctly and follow the steps above to ensure that your loose incense experience is as safe as it is calming.

 Back to blog